 The only thing that was missing here in my opinion was the relation between a filter and the scatter chart.
 For example, in the report below, if I choose a certain country on the filter, I wanted to highlight that point on a scatter chart that will draw attention to the end-user that will then show some additional information, which is embedded on a tooltip.
 This will make the report more engaging.

-So that is why I created these scatter charts with the highlight technique.
+So this is why I created these scatter charts with the highlight technique.

 Another thing that was bothering me here is that when you look at the report, most of the points are too close together.
 It’s hard to see each country.